 Best time to go on a road trip from California to Alaska

-Alaska is definitely not a year-round destination for most travellers.
+Alaska is definitely not a year-round destination for most travelers.
 Its harsh winters mean that, even if the highway is passable, you won't be able to spend much time enjoying its many outdoor attractions.

 Anchorage is considered one of the more temperate parts of Alaska, and even here temperatures rarely rise above freezing from November to March.
 From December to February you can expect temperatures as low 11 degrees Fahrenheit.

 There's heavy snow throughout Alaska in winter and the further north you travel, the shorter the days will be.
 By the time you reach Fairbanks you won't see much daylight at all in the middle of winter.
-Some travellers do make the trip in winter though, with events such as the long-distance Copper Basin 300 Dog Sled Race bringing big crowds.
+Some travelers do make the trip in winter though, with events such as the long-distance Copper Basin 300 Dog Sled Race bringing big crowds.

 Summer is the best time to visit as the snow will have melted and temperatures can reach the high 60s Fahrenheit on a warm day.
 This season is best for wildlife spotting, spending time in the national parks, and taking trips out along the coast.

 As you make your way north along the Pacific coast there are several places where you can go whale watching during the summer months, including Oregon, Vancouver and Anchorage itself.

 You can enjoy the long hours of daylight too, and if you're visiting around midsummer you can even catch the Midnight Sun Festival in Fairbanks.
 One of the biggest events in Alaska, locals and visitors celebrate the longest day with live music and traditional street stalls.